Cocker Rage Syndrome Fact or Fiction

 There is another form of aggression, called mental lapse aggression, that has been previously described as “rage syndrome”.
 Dr Bonnie Beaver, at Texas A&M, first described this type of aggression.
 The cause is unknown, the EEG brain wave pattern resembles that of a wild animal.
 It is probably not a seizure disorder, as these dogs do not respond to anticonvulsants.
 These dogs display sudden, violent aggression.
 It can start at any age, but usually occurs in young adults, and becomes progressively worse.

 A careful behavioural history shows absolutely no pattern of predictability.
 There is currently no known treatment, except euthanasia.
 It is probably very rare but can be very difficult to distinguish from a severe case of dominance aggression.
-In the long run, it probably isn’t that critical to making the distinction, since euthanasia is the safest course in either event.
+In the long run, it probably isn’t that critical to make the distinction, since euthanasia is the safest course in either event.
 MLA, is I believe, the dog reverting almost back to its primal state and becoming far closer to its wolf ancestors, in other words, it loses its domesticity and reverts to being wild.

 Seizures or Fits